cztomsik/napigen/README.md

 ## Complete example

+The repository includes a complete example in the `example` directory.
+Here's a quick walkthrough:

-First, create a new library:
+**1. Create a new library**

 ```bash
 mkdir example